Principles for Sustainable Insurance

 For more information please see:

-• Chair’s introduction to sustainability (pages 41 and 42)
+- Chair’s introduction to the ESG report (pages 39 and 40)

 The Board and business monitor and comply with all relevant laws and regulations.
 Examples include the Board’s clearly articulated position regarding slavery and human trafficking, pursuant to the provisions and requirements of the UK Modern Slavery Act 2015.
 The business adheres to a Board approved Human Rights Policy, which is posted on the Company’s website.
 Our Board also regularly discusses the recommendations of both the Hampton-Alexander and the Parker Reviews and related gender and ethnic diversity topics and has articulated objectives in these areas which are set out in the Group Diversity Policy, posted on the Lancashire website.

-The Board oversees the Company’s annual submission to the Carbon Disclosure Project (CDP) and the Group’s annual ClimateWise report.
-The Group and its regulated subsidiaries are implementing the recommendations of the TCFD.
+The Board oversees the Company’s annual submission of the Group’s ClimateWise report.

 Principle 4